Top Answers to Android Interview Questions

-Android uses Dalvik Virtual Machine (DVM) which requires a special bytecode.
-First of all, we have to convert Java class files into Dalvik Executable files using an Android tool called “dx”.
-In normal circumstances, developers will not be using this tool directly and build tools will care for the generation of DVM compatible files.
+Android uses Dalvik virtual machine (DVM) which requires a special bytecode.
+First of all, we have to convert Java class files into Dalvik executable files using an Android tool called ‘dx’.
+In normal circumstances, developers will not be using this tool directly; build tools will care for the generation of DVM compatible files.

-No, it is not necessary.
-You can program Android apps can be created using NDK in C/C++.
-The NDK is a toolset that allows you to implement parts of your app using native-code languages such as C and C++.
-Typically, good use cases for the NDK are CPU-intensive applications such as game engines, signal processing, and physics simulation.
+No, not necessarily.
+We can program Android apps using the Native Development Kit (NDK) in C/C++.
+The NDK is a toolset that allows us to implement parts of our app using native code languages such as C and C++.
+Typically, good use cases for NDK are CPU-intensive applications such as game engines, signal processing, and physics simulation.